-An acute anal fissure looks like a fresh tear, somewhat like a paper cut.
-A chronic anal fissure likely has a deeper tear, and may have internal or external fleshy growths.
+A more recent, acute anal fissure looks like a fresh tear, somewhat like a paper cut.
+A long-lasting, also called chronic, anal fissure likely has a deeper tear.
+It also may have internal or external fleshy growths.
 A fissure is considered chronic if it lasts more than eight weeks.

 The fissure's location offers clues about its cause.
-A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a sign of another disorder, such as Crohn's disease.
-Your doctor may recommend further testing if he or she thinks you have an underlying condition:
+A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a symptom of another disorder, such as Crohn's disease.
+Your provider may recommend further testing to find out if you have an underlying condition.
+Tests may include:

 - Flexible sigmoidoscopy.
-Your doctor will insert a thin, flexible tube with a tiny video into the bottom portion of your colon.
-This test may be done if you're younger than 50 and have no risk factors for intestinal diseases or colon cancer.
+Your provider inserts a thin, flexible tube with a tiny video into the bottom portion of your colon.
+This test may be done if you're younger than 45 and have no risk factors for intestinal diseases or colon cancer.